Abortion in New Hampshire

 Abortion in New Hampshire is legal up to the 24th week of pregnancy as of January 1, 2022, when a new law went into effect.
+Prior to this, the gestational limit was unclear.
 Abortion was criminalized in the state by 1900.
 In June 2003, the state passed a parental notification law, repealing it four years later before passing a new one in 2011.
 New Hampshire then passed a law in 2012 which required minors to wait 48 hours after requesting an abortion but no longer required parental consent.
 New Hampshire law regarding abortion has been heard before the US Supreme Court in the case Ayotte v.
 Planned Parenthood of Northern New England in 2006.
 The number of abortion clinics in New Hampshire has declined over the years, with 18 in 1982, 16 in 1992 and four in 2014.
 In 2010, there were three publicly funded abortions in the state; all three were federally funded.
 There are both active abortion rights and anti-abortion rights activists in the state.